Under-coverage in high-statistics counting experiments with finite MC samples: A paradigmatic toy model

-\subsubsection{Alternate likelihood parametrization}
+\subsection{Alternate likelihood parametrization}

 A data set distributed according to eq.~\eqref{eq:truemodel} is clearly not sensitive to the signal normalization when $\epsilon=0$, which translates into a degeneracy of the likelihood function with respect to its parameters.
 For $\epsilon>0$, the problem is mathematically well defined, but the separation between the two processes becomes increasingly more difficult as $\epsilon$ approaches zero due to the large anti-correlation between $\mu_1$ and $\mu_2$.
 For example, for values of the $\epsilon$ parameter of ${\cal O}(1\%)$, the linear correlation $\rho$ between the two parameters is almost complete, e.g. $\rho=-0.99989$ for $\epsilon=0.03$.
 In fact, one might argue that the individual measurement of $\mu_1$ and $\mu_2$ is perhaps a poorly defined problem, given that the data is much more sensitive to their sum than to the difference.
-The role played by the choice of parameters is investigated by considering an alternate parametrization of the likelihood defined by the linear transformation